conan-io/conan-io.github.io/_posts/2016-06-23-Rust-cargo-and-Conan-C_and_C++-package-manager-integration.markdown

 ---
 layout: post
 comments: true
-# other options
+title: "Rust Cargo And Conan C/C++ Package Manager Integration"
 ---

 <img src="{{ site.url }}/assets/conan_cargo.png" />

+Cargo and Conan both produce cross-platform, C-compatibile binaries, and have similar ease-of-use goals.
+Interoperability is an obvious step.

-But we are going to see great things about Rust, Cargo and Conan C/C++ package manager, and how they can work together to ease the creation of better Rust code with embedded C code.
+Let's take a look at Rust, Cargo and Conan C/C++ package manager, and how they can work together to ease the creation of better Rust code with embedded C code.

 <h2 class="section-heading">Rust packages, Always repeatable?</h2>